LM239/RoadAI/README.md

 # RoadAI

-Team NoDig's code for the RoadAI competition
+Team NoDig's code for the RoadAI competition.

 A [link](https://github.com/LM239/RoadAI) to our GitHub repository